This website uses cookies to ensure you get the best experience on our website. Learn more

 Directions

 Selenkay airstrip (charters) is about ten minutes from Porini Amboseli Camp.
-For arrivals by scheduled services to Amboseli National Park’s main airstrip, the transfer to Porini Amboseli takes around one hour, depending on whether you pause to watch wildlife en route.
+For arrivals by scheduled services to Amboseli National Park’s main airstrip, the transfer to Porini Amboseli takes around 90 mins, depending on whether you pause to watch wildlife en route.
+It can be a bumpy ride, but it is all part of the adventure!

 Accessible by